chicagoedt/team-air-niu-2022/README.md

 # team-air

-Codebase for the Team Air project that will be used to compete in AUVSI SUAS Competition.
+Codebase for the Team Air project that will be used in the AUVSI SUAS competition.

 Captains: Kaloyan Stalev and Adam Beigel